parallelUQ/PUQ/README.rst

     python Figure6_unimodal8.py

 Running this script takes about 2hrs.
-See the Figure6.png saved under ``examples/`` directory.
+See the Figure6a.png and Figure6b.png saved under ``examples/`` directory.

 Final comments